Fraunhofer-AISEC/cmc/README.md

 - The *cmcd* daemon acts as an attestation prover and verifier: It collects measurements from different hardware trust anchors and assembles this data together with signed metadata describing the platform to an attestation report (prover), or validates the measurements against the metadata.
-The *cmcd* provides a gRPC as well as a CoAP REST API for interaction.
+The *cmcd* provides a gRPC as well as a CoAP REST API.
 - The testclient and testconnector are exemplary applications that make use of the daemon to generate and verify attestation reports and to create an attested tls connection.
-The coapclient uses CoAP instead of gRPC
 - Drivers for trusted hardware provides the attestation reports and, if available, key storage and signing functionalities